1982 United States Senate election in New Jersey: Campaign

 After the primary, Lautenberg's campaign got off to a rocky start, as polls put Fenwick ahead by as much as 18 points and most figured that she was assured victory in November.
 Even many Democrats assumed their goal was to keep her margin low enough to preserve Democratic chances for local offices.
 Lautenberg quipped that his opponent was "the most popular candidate in the country."
 But Lautenberg waged an aggressive, self-funded campaign against Fenwick, outspending her two-to-one.
 He emphasized partisan differences by tying Fenwick to President Ronald Reagan and Senator Strom Thurmond and attacking her personally, calling her "erratic" and "eccentric."

-Lautenberg faced an early problem when he claimed that Hudson County Democratic leaders asked him to pay off Joseph A. LeFante's primary campaign debts and barred his staff from incumbent U.S. Representative Frank J. Guarini's district campaign offices until he paid.
-Mayor of Jersey City Gerald McCann denied that he had requested any sum and accused Lautenberg of threatening Hudson County officials by supporting primary challengers in local elections if they withheld support.
+Lautenberg faced an early problem when he claimed that Hudson County Democratic leaders asked him to pay off Joseph A. LeFante's primary campaign debts and barred his staff from U.S. representative Frank J. Guarini's district campaign offices until he paid.
+Jersey City mayor Gerald McCann denied that he had requested any payment and accused Lautenberg of threatening Hudson County officials by supporting primary challengers in local elections if they withheld their support.

 In October, the campaign intensified after Lautenberg attacked Fenwick as "a little eccentric," quoting former President Gerald Ford.
 Lautenberg also said she was "erratic in terms of proposals, work and programs."
 He denied this was an attack on her age and said he was not challenging her "fitness to serve" but her "ability to do the job."
 By the month's end, both candidates acknowledged the race had drawn much closer.
 Lautenberg compared his campaign to Mario Cuomo's in the summer New York Democratic primary, in which he trailed Ed Koch by a wide margin in all polls but won a major upset.